How to Build a Unique Landing Page in 2026 (Without Looking AI-Generated)

 Step 3: Break the Grid

-The grid-cols-3 pattern is the layout equivalent of "Hello World."
-Replace it with an asymmetric layout:
+The grid-cols-3 of three identical cards is the layout equivalent of "Hello World."
+Replace it with an asymmetric split:

 Before: